ericholscher/ericholscher.com/site/about.rst

 I care a lot about documentation in the software industry, and really hope to raise the profile of it as part of my work.

 I have previously lived in Lawrence, Kansas for 2.5 years from May 2008-Dec 2010.
-I lived the rest of my life in Virginia, migrating from the Shennendoah Valley, to Virginia Beach for high school, then to Fredericksburg for college.
+I lived the rest of my life in Virginia, migrating from the Shennendoah Valley, to Virginia Beach for high school, then to Fredericksburg for college at the University of Mary Washington.

-I've previously worked at these awesome companies:

-    * Urban Airship
-    * Lawrence Journal-World
+You can read more about my work history in my :doc:`/resume`, and other hobbies on this site.